lisaemesowum/Console-Calculator-java/README.md

 2:It keeps the code cleaner since I don’t need to write multiple differently-named methods for each data type.
 3:It shows how Java decides which method to call at compile time, based on the type of data provided.

-so i have method for int and double so the system will know wen to print double or int.
+so i have method for int and double so the system will know when to print double or int.

 so check out the code and see for your self.